 Now spring is in the air – and with it blossom, birdsong, catkins and the green leaves of new growth – join us and let’s celebrate the trees in our lives!

-It could be a tree in your garden that birds like to visit, a tree you can see from your window or a quiet street tree you pass by every day, a landmark tree with an interesting history, a tree you’ve planted, a special tree in the woods that your kids like to climb, or simply a tree or treescape that you think looks awesome… which you see on your daily exercise walk or cycle ride during the #COVID19 physical distancing and stay home period.
+It could be a tree in your garden that birds like to visit, a tree you can see from your window or a quiet street tree, a landmark tree with an interesting history, a tree you’ve planted, a special tree in the woods or simply a tree or treescape that you think looks awesome… which you see on your daily exercise walk or cycle ride during the #COVID19 physical distancing and stay home period.

 Whatever the tree and whatever the story – let us know!
 Get creative with your camera and send us a photo to:

 Facebook – post your photo here in our Photogratree event page.

 Instagram – tag your photo @foemanchester and use the hashtag #foemcrtree